clarityandrigour/qgisv3redistricter/README.md

 # qgisredistricter
 The Clarity & Rigour QGIS Redistricter allows you to easily redistrict a map into areas of equal population.
+This version works with QGIS v3 and above.

 Features include:
 * support for target population/variation